zeoagency/carbon/README.md

 	- type `must`
 	  options: `keyword` or `url`.
 	- language `must`
-	  options: all language supported by Google.
+	  options: all languages supported by Google.
 - Body:
 	- Raw Data
 		- As a JSON value,